Being unwell is not desirable for anyone, but for athletes there are extra reasons to stay healthy.

 - Make sure your training loads are managed to avoid over-training

-- A well planned dietary intake can allow you to cover off on all the nutrients required for optimal immunity
+- A well planned dietary intake can allow you to cover all the nutrients required for optimal immunity

 - Ensure you have good food and personal hygiene to avoid picking up the nasty bacteria and viruses that lurk around